-Isometric-based letters are the perfect way to reflect structure in a display typeface, as I discovered with a recent commission for a magazine feature on contemporary architecture.
+Creating letters based on isometric drawing (opens in new tab) principles is the perfect way to reflect structure in a display typeface, as I discovered with a recent commission for a magazine feature on contemporary architecture.

 Taking the concept further, in this tutorial I'll guide you through the process of building a grid that will form the basis of your design and then show you how to draw, colour and light your letters to create a three-dimensional architectural scene.
 Once you understand the basics of this technique, you can use it to quickly and easily create stand-alone pieces or intricate repeating patterns.

 Click here to download the support files (2.19MB)

 01 Don't dive straight into Illustrator for this.
 Working on an isometric grid demands precision, but you'll get a better feel for what you want to achieve much faster by sketching a few ideas out onto paper with a pencil.
 When we reach the steps of making your own typeface on screen, I'll show the full process on one letter only, as it's much better to experiment and come up with your own type designs.